dustymethod/BrowserImageSlideshow/README.txt

 Notes
     - settings.js can be opened & edited in notepad. (includes slide duration & mode settings)
-    - to use updated settings, refresh source by toggling visibility
+    - To use updated settings, refresh source by toggling visibility
     - RefreshImages.sh saves a list of all images in the images folder in "images.js"
-    - filenames with uncommon characters may not display
+    - Filenames with uncommon characters may not display